tombell/releasekit/README.md

 [![CircleCI](https://circleci.com/gh/tombell/releasekit/tree/master.svg?style=svg)](https://circleci.com/gh/tombell/releasekit/tree/master)

-Create or update GitHub releases based on closed issues and/or merged pull requests.
+Create GitHub releases from closed issues and pull requests.

 ## Installation

 To get the most up to date binaries, check [the releases][releases] for the pre-built binary for your system.

 You can also `go get` to install from source.